Matrxi/graphathonProject/README.md

         $ python3 manage.py runserver

-A super user is already created : username = root password = root dob = none
+You will be logged in as super user if you follow the above commands A super user is already created : username = root password = root

+   dob = none